Anexospire/langmod-manager/README.md

 ## Licence

 Free software under the [MIT licence](LICENSE).
-The program is built with Qt and PySide6, used under the GNU LGPL version 3.
-Langmod Manager is not made by, endorsed by or connected with Gaijin Entertainment, the makers of War Thunder.
+The program is built with Qt and PySide6, used under the GNU LGPL version 3. this is fully open source, you can do what you wish with it.
+Also yes, this has been co-made with Claude to save time.